tomknig/DelegationManager/README.md

 ## Code Example

-* Observe the `window.onchange` event and print the event states to a div:
+The DelegationManager of this example observes the `window.onchange` event and prints the event states to a div:

 Within the `<body>`:
 ```html
 <div id="log">Resize will start ;-)</div>